Friday, October 28, 2016

 When Shirlyn arrived, a hostess escorted us (and carried our drinks) to our table in the Trattoria main dining room.

 Our waitress appeared and introduced herself.
 She seemed to be a knowledgable veteran.
-We began with a cheese course: Baylen Hazen Bleu (cave-aged in Vermont), Grayson (like Reblochon... but from Virginia), and a sheep's milk Pecorino di Parco from Abruzzo, Italy).
+We began with a cheese course: Baylen Hazen Bleu (cave-aged in Vermont), Grayson (similar to Reblochon... but from the Commonwealth of Virginia), and a sheep's milk Pecorino di Parco from Abruzzo, Italy).

 *To see the trip that Lewis and I took to immerse ourselves in Italy, please click this link: